ebanner/archive-youtube-playlist/README.md

 ## Description

-This script will periodically garbage collect videos in my Watch Next playlist.
+This script will periodically garbage collect videos from my Watch Next playlist.